webpack-contrib/html-loader/README.md

 You can specify which tag-attribute combination should be processed by this loader via the query parameter `attrs`.
 Pass an array or a space-separated list of `<tag>:<attribute>` combinations.
 (Default: `attrs=img:src`)

+To completely disable tag-attribute processing (for instance, if you're handling image loading on the client side) you can pass in `attrs=false`.

 ## Usage

 [Documentation: Using loaders](http://webpack.github.io/docs/using-loaders.html)